dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 ### Add Header Element to App Component HTML

 If we open the `header.component.ts` file, we can see that the `@Component`'s `selector` is `app-header`.
 We generally want custom elements to be hyphenated as per the [W3C spec for custom elements](http://w3c.github.io/webcomponents/spec/custom/#prod-potentialcustomelementname).
 This is also covered by the [Angular 2 Style Guide](https://angular.io/docs/ts/latest/guide/style-guide.html#!#02-07).
 The Angular CLI generates new component selectors with a prefix.
 By default, this prefix is `app`.
-This way, we won't get conflicts when calling this component since the  `<header>` element already exists.
+This way, we won't get conflicts with native elements when calling this component (since `<header>` already exists in the HTML5 spec).

 Let's add `<app-header>` to our `app.component.html`: